davidaflores-gamedev/NightBloom/README.md

 # NightBloom
-Nightbloom is a personal vulkan engine that can run a plethora of games
+Nightbloom is currently a project im developing that is focused on displaying and achieving advanced rendering concepts and techniques.
+As my engine progresses, and i get it to a state of usability, i will use it to create various 2D and 3D games.